 Each year The Gables partners with local experts, musicians, writers, actors, and literary and historic institutions to create and present engaging and meaningful programming open to the public.
 We seek to explore our annual themes, historic preservation, the history and cultures that make up the North Shore area of Massachusetts, literature, and art.
 There is something for everyone from Community Conversations, lectures, performances, specialty tours, and participation in local festivals.
 Check out what’s coming up and come join the Gables as we explore history and culture together!

 Each year, The House of the Seven Gables selects a theme to explore through Community Conversations.
 We invite experts in the relevant areas of study to present their work, discuss the relationship of the theme to The Gables and engage our community in meaningful conversations.
 Unlike a traditional lecture, this series encourages discussion between speakers and audience members.

-Each year The House of the Seven Gables presents a variety of theatrical performances centered around Hawthorne, Salem and relevant holidays.
-We partner with independent actors and groups such as History Alive to bring literary works, characters and even authors to life!
+Each year The House of the Seven Gables presents a variety of theatrical performances centered around Hawthorne, Salem and other Gables-related stories.
+We partner with independent actors and groups to bring literary works, characters and even authors to life!

 MISSED A PROGRAM?

 Our YouTube channel is full of lectures, events, and information.

 Additional programming is planned with a goal to engage our diverse audience with the National Historic Landmark District historic site.
 Past events have included first-person interpretive experiences, community days, theatrical and musical experiences, and art events.
 Lectures outside of the Seven Lectures series that highlight the mission and vision of the organization have been offered by outside scholars and staff with particular areas of expertise.
 To view our event calendar, click here.